 - RockPals 300W Power Station: Best portable power station [amazon.com]

 We decided to do the legwork for you, acquiring a wide range of power banks from different manufacturers, some offering unique features.
 We then spent weeks testing the packs (read about our testing process in detail below).

-While we’ve made some top picks, be sure to read through each review, linked to at the bottom of this page, to help you find the best battery pack for your needs.
-(You might also be interested in our our roundup of USB car chargers if you spend a lot of time in a vehicle.)
+While we’ve made some top picks, be sure to read through each review, linked to at the bottom of this page, to help you find the best power bank for your needs.
+(You might also be interested in our our roundup of USB car chargers if you spend a lot of time in transit.)

 Best overall power bank

 Building on the success of the Powerstation Plus XL (our previous pick for best overall power bank), Mophie’s Powerstation XXL matches its predecessor in efficiency, achieving 92.51 percent of its stated maximum current, plus it’s stylish, portable, and affordable at $69.95.
 It’s a no-brainer recommendation if you’re in the market for a dependable power source on-the-go.
 (Read our full review of the Mophie Powerstation XXL.)